P-p-H-d/mlib/README.md

 This container is designed to be used for easy synchronization inter-threads in a context of very fast communication (the variable should be a global shared one).
-There should not have more threads using this queue than they are available hardware cores due to the only partial protection on Context-switch Immunity of this structure.
+There should not have more threads using this queue than they are available hardware cores due to the only partial protection on Context-switch Immunity of this structure (This can happen only if you abuse **massively** the number of threads vs the number of cores).

 It shall be done once per type and per compilation unit.